Skip to Main Content

 --------------------------

-Adobe Illustrator is one of a number vector drawing packages that can be used to draw maps, especially for simpler maps, where analysis is not required.
-Maps produced in Illustrator (or open-source equivalents, such as Inkscape) are not geo-referenced, and therefore it is harder to add complex background maps.
-However, it is often be better for small static location maps.
+Adobe Illustrator is a vector drawing package that can be used to draw maps, especially for simpler maps, where analysis is not required.
+Maps produced in Adobe Illustrator (or CorelDraw or open-source equivalents such as Inkscape) are not geo-referenced, and therefore you can't match-up locational information automatically - it has to be done manually.
 The approach to mapping using a vector drawing package is different than to GIS - choose a background map you are happy with, and manually add some symbology on the top.
+We wouldn't recomment this approach if you have the locational information of 100 sample points in a spreadsheet and want them all located on a map (this really needs GIS), but if you have a handful of points you need to add, then it's often quicker and easier to add those points manually onto a pre-existing basemap.

-For very simple background maps take a look at d-maps: https://d-maps.com/ .
-These maps can be downloaded as Adobe PDF files, opened in Adobe Illustrator, and then information can be added on top to create bespoke mapping.
+For very simple background maps for use in Illustrator or Powerpoint, take a look at d-maps.
+These maps can be downloaded as Adobe PDF files and opened in Adobe Illustrator or as a WMF to be Inserted into Powerpoint.
+Information can then be manually added on top to create bespoke mapping.
 Good for Inset maps.

-For larger scale basemaps take a look at Digimap, and use the 'Print' Feature to download a PDF/PNG file of your choice to work with inside of Adobe Illustrator.
+For larger scale basemaps in Great Britain take a look at Digimap, and use the 'Print' Feature to download a PDF/PNG file of your choice to work with, inside of Adobe Illustrator or Microsoft Powerpoint.

-Adobe Illustrator is available on University machines on Campus, but unfortunately it is not currently available in the 'work from home' suite.
-For advice on using Adobe Illustrator for mapping, first read through the Helpsheet below, but if you need further help or encounter any problems email Jamie Quinn (james.quinn@plymouth.ac.uk).
+For advice on using Adobe Illustrator or Microsoft Powerpoint for mapping, first read through the relevant helpsheets below, but if you need further help or encounter any problems email Jamie Quinn (james.quinn@plymouth.ac.uk).

 GIS training